darljed/todo-list-python-api/README.md

 The session key will be used to authenticate the succeeding request for task management by setting `Authorization` header to `Key <sessionKey>`

+Each session key expires after 10 minutes of inactivity.

 Example:

 `'Authorization: Key a1d29210e41aade4a0fcbc38ba7842b4e9b7e2be8475ae8d'`